Home » Fatima Johnson, 53: Found Bound & Murdered In South L.A.

 Los Angeles City Councilman Marqueece Harris-Dawson reportedly stated that he would request a $50,000 reward for anyone with information that leads to an arrest.

 “All of South LA was saddened by the tragic murder of Fatima Johnson, and our hearts go out to her family and friends.
 However, we know someone has information about this crime that can lead to the arrest and conviction of the perpetrator,” he said.
 “We hope that this monetary reward will motivate witnesses to come forward and, with their help, provide the family and friends of Fatima Johnson and our community with a sense of justice and closure.”

 Fatima’s loved ones, as well as several members of the community, gathered together for a candlelight vigil in her honor.
 People have come to pay their respects by laying flowers at her doorstep.
 To help the family of Fatima Johnson during this time, please visit the GoFundMe page set up to alleviate some of the financial burdens brought on by this tragedy.

-Anyone who may have information about this case is urged to contact the LAPD South Bureau Homicide Division, Detectives Brian Smith or Pat Farmer at (323) 786-5113, or their local authorities.
+Anyone with information about this case is urged to contact the LAPD South Bureau Homicide Division, Detectives Brian Smith or Pat Farmer at (323) 786-5113 or their local authorities.
 You may also call in tips anonymously at Crime Stoppers at 1-800-222-TIPS.